Did you know that gaining weight around your belly could be a classic sign of adrenal fatigue?

-- Embrace a child or a pet: regular touch is very healing
+- Embrace a child or a pet: regular touch is very healing.

-- Make yourself the last priority – as women we put everyone else first and only when we hit the bottom, we start looking into our own deficiencies.
+- Make yourself the last priority – as women we tend to put everyone else first and only when we hit the bottom, we start looking into our own deficiencies.
 When I polled our community on “what is the one health advice you would yourself a few years ago,” the most common answer was “take better care of me.”

 - Make your weekends too busy: Make sure there is down time just to kick back with a book as well as social time to catch up with friends.